JPro-one/jpro-routing-sample/README.md

-# JPro-web-sample
+# JPro-Routing Sample

 This is a minimal project to create simple websites with [JPro](https://www.jpro.one/) and [JavaFX](https://openjfx.io/).
-It uses a minimal web framework [jpro-web](https://github.com/Sandec/jpro-web) which allows you to write simple route based websites.
+It uses a minimal routing framework [jpro-routing](https://github.com/JPro-one/JPro-Platform/tree/main/jpro-routing) which allows you to write simple route based websites.
 It also works as a desktop application.